Chemish21/Task-Tracker/README.md

 Usage:

-  **add**:  add a task.
+  **add**:  Add a task.
 Simply type add and then write a description of the task to be added.
     **example**:
           add "Buy Groceries"

-  **delete**:  delete a task.
+  **delete**:  Delete a task.
 Provide the id number of the task to be deleted.
     **example**:
           delete 2

-  **update**:  update a tasks description.
+  **update**:  Update a tasks description.
 Provide id number of desired task and then write new description.
     **example**:
           update 1 "Buy Clothes"

-  **mark**:  marks a tasks status.
+  **mark**:  Marks a tasks status.
 The options are todo, in-progress, and done.
 Must provide id of task and then write desired mark.
     **example**:
           mark 1 "todo"